neha-nayeem/sqlalchemy-challenge/README.md

 ## Background

-This assignment involved analysing and exploring Hawaii's climate data in 2 steps:
+This assignment involved analysing and exploring Hawaii's climate data in 2 steps:<br>
-**1. Climate Analysis and Exploration**
+**1. Climate Analysis and Exploration**<br>
 **2. Climate App**

 ## Notes

-* All analyses and visualizations, including the bonus challenges, can be found in the Jupyter notebook called `climate-analysis.ipynb` .
+* All analyses and visualizations, including the bonus challenges, can be found in the Jupyter notebook called `climate-analysis.ipynb`.

 * The `Resources` folder contains the `hawaii.sqlite` database file and 2 csv files containing the measurement and station tables.